Practical school studies

 5 weeks block internship:

-Weekly 4-hour seminar sessions to accompany the internship: Block day for follow-up.
+Weekly 4-hour seminar sessions to accompany the internship: block day for follow-up work

-Unlike other disciplines, vocational education students are responsible for organizing their own internship placement during the preparatory seminar.
-All district vocational schools located in the northern and eastern part of Hesse can be selected.
-In case of questions regarding the choice of school, these can be clarified in detail with the internship supervisor during the preparatory seminar.
+Unlike in other subject areas, vocational education students are responsible for organizing their own work placement during the preparatory seminar.
+All district vocational schools located in the North and East Hessian region can be selected.
+If there are any questions regarding the choice of school, these can be clarified in detail with the internship supervisor during the preparatory seminar.

 Registration via HISPOS is necessary before attending the internship.
-If too many interested students register for SPS I Vocational Education in one semester, we may still be able to provide spots in one of our colleagues' seminars in the area of business education if students register in advance.
-Since SPS I is part of the core curriculum and not subject-specific, this is entirely possible.
+If too many students register for the SPS I Vocational Education in one semester, we may still be able to offer places in one of our colleagues' seminars in Business Education if you register in advance.
+As the SPS I is part of the core study program and not subject-specific, this is certainly possible.

 Contents of the SPS I

-The School Practical Studies I are part of the core studies and are in this sense not to be regarded as a subject-specific didactic course, but have primarily the task to give the students a first insight into the school system.
-They are also intended to initiate the change of role from student to teacher.
-The objectives and contents of SPS I can be found in the Module Examination Regulations .
-Specifically, the following content will be addressed during SPS I:
+The Practical School Studies I are part of the core study program and in this sense are not to be regarded as a subject-specific didactic course, but primarily have the task of providing students with an initial insight into the school system.
+They are also intended to initiate a change of role from pupil to teacher.
+The objectives and content of SPS I can be found in the module examination regulations.
+In particular, the following content is covered during SPS I:

 Contents of the preparatory seminar